 These instructions allow you to generate your image or report.
 If you don't use any graph elements, no graph is generated.
 Similarly, no report is generated if you don't use print options.

-Depending on the context, either the value component or the time component of a VDEF is printed using format.
+Depending on the context, either the value component (no suffix, valstrftime or valstrfduration) or the time component (strftime) of a VDEF is printed using format.
 It is an error to specify a vname generated by a DEF or CDEF.

 Any text in format is printed literally with one exception: The percent character introduces a formatter string.
 This string can be: